A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-where $\hat{y}_i$ denotes the inferred hard pseudo label.
-We term $\bar{y}$ as a negative pseudo label that indicates the given input does not belong to this label.
-Note that, the probability of correctness is $\frac{C-1}{C}$ for the complementary label $\bar{y}_i$, providing correct information even from wrong labels $\hat{y}_i$.
-LD \cite{you2021domain} further develops a heuristic strategy to randomly select an informative complementary label with medium prediction scores, followed by CST \cite{xie2022learn}.
-Besides, NEL \cite{ahmed2022cleaning} and PLUE \cite{litrico2023guiding} randomly pick up multiple complementary labels except for the inferred pseudo label and optimizes the multi-class variant of Eq.~(\ref{eq:npl}).
-Further, some alternative methods \cite{wang2022source,xie2022towards,yang2022source_icme} generate multiple complementary labels according to a pre-defined threshold on the prediction scores.
+where $\hat{y}_i$ denotes the inferred hard pseudo label. $\bar{y}$ is referred to as a negative pseudo label, indicating that the given input does not belong to this label.
+The probability of correctness is $\frac{C-1}{C}$ for the complementary label $\bar{y}_i$, providing correct information even from wrong labels $\hat{y}_i$.
+LD \citep{you2021domain} develops a heuristic strategy to randomly select an informative complementary label with medium prediction scores.
+Besides, NEL \citep{ahmed2022cleaning} and PLUE \citep{litrico2023guiding} randomly select multiple complementary labels, except for the inferred pseudo label, and optimizes the multi-class variant of Eq.~(\ref{eq:npl}).
+ATP \citep{wang2022source} further generates multiple complementary labels according to a pre-defined threshold on prediction scores.

-\method{Optimization-based pseudo labels} By leveraging the prior knowledge of the target label distribution like class balance \cite{zou2018unsupervised}, a line of SFDA methods \cite{you2021domain,sivaprasad2021uncertainty,huang2021model,zhao2022source} varies the threshold for each class so that a certain proportion of points per class are selected.
-Such a strategy would avoid the `winner-takes-all' dilemma where pseudo labels come from several major categories and deteriorate the following training process.
-In addition, ASL \cite{yan2021augmented} directly imposes the equi-partition constraint on the pseudo labels $\hat{p}_{i}$ and solves the following optimization problem,
+\method{Optimization-based pseudo labels} By leveraging the prior knowledge of the target label distribution like class balance \citep{zou2018unsupervised}, some TTDA methods \citep{you2021domain,sivaprasad2021uncertainty,huang2021model} vary the threshold for each class so that a certain proportion of points per class are selected.
+Such a strategy helps avoid the `winner-takes-all' dilemma where the pseudo labels come from several major categories, potentially deteriorating the following training process.
+Furthermore, ASL \citep{yan2021augmented} directly imposes the equi-partition constraint on the pseudo labels $\hat{p}_{i}$ and solves the optimization problem below, \abovedisplayskip{0.2cm} \belowdisplayskip{0.2cm}

-Similarly, IterNLL \cite{zhang2021unsupervised} provides a closed-form solution of $\{\hat{p}\}$ under the uniform prior assumption, and NOTELA \cite{boudiaf2023in} exploits the Laplacian regularizer to promote similar pseudo-labels for nearby points in the feature space.
-Later, KUDA \cite{sun2022prior} comes up with the hard constraint $\hat{p}_{ic}\in \{0,1\}$ and solves the zero-one programming problem.
-Moreover, U-D4R \cite{xu2022denoising} estimates a joint distribution matrix between the observed and latent labels to correct the pseudo labels.
+Likewise, IterNLL \citep{zhang2021unsupervised} provides a closed-form solution of $\{\hat{p}\}$ under the uniform prior assumption.
+KUDA \citep{sun2022prior} even introduces a hard constraint $\hat{p}_{ic}\in \{0,1\}$ and solves the zero-one programming problem. \tim{In addition, ReCLIP \cite{hu2024reclip} constructs the affinity graph and employs label propagation to produce closed-form pseudo labels.}